-Learning Outcome: 1, 2, 3, 4, 5, 6
+Midterm Examination (39%) Date: TBD Learning Outcome: 1, 2, 3, 4, 5, 6 Date, time and location of the midterm TBD.

-There will be a midterm examination will be held online, Saturday October 30th, from 10:30 am to 12 pm.
-The midterm examination is compulsory and accounts for 35% of your final grade.
-Alternate times will be set for midterm exams only if there is a direct conflict with another course that has been reported to the instructor by Friday Oct.
+The midterm examination is compulsory and accounts for 39% of your final grade.
+Alternate times will be set for midterm exams only if there is a direct conflict with another course that has been reported to the instructor by Tues.
+Feb.
 1st, if there is a Gryphon Varsity event that is confirmed by the team coach, in case of illness or extenuating circumstance on the day of the scheduled exam.
+Only one alternative date will be provided.

 If a student does not write the midterm they will receive a grade of 0% unless proper documentation is presented to the course instructors no later than three days after the scheduled exam.
-Students who are unable to write the midterm exam may be required to write a separate final exam with proportionally more content from the midterm.

-This course will be using Respondus invigilation software for the midterm exam.
+Students who are unable to write the midterm exam will be required to write a final exam with 50 % content from the first half of the course.
+Final Exam (40%) Date: Mon, Apr 11, 8:30 AM - 10:30 AM Learning Outcome: 1, 2, 3, 4, 5, 6, 7, 8, 9 This course will be using Respondus invigilation software for the final exam.
 All students will require reliable internet access and a webcam.
-More details will be provided on Courselink.